This page contains descriptions and links to amateur astronomy articles & videos on this website

 2. Playlist: "How To Use The Skyview Stargazing App For the Ipad".

 Quickstart Guide: "Quick and dirty" startup guide for the Skyview star-gazing app for iphone/ipad.
-This app both identifies items in your current view of the sky and shows how to move the ipad (and yourself) to locate an object elsewhere in the sky.
+This app both identifies items in your current view of the sky

-: Shows ALL the features of the Skyview app.
+Users Guide: Shows ALL the features of the Skyview app.